aws-observability/aws-otel-playground/README.md

 You must also have [Java 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) installed to build the project.

-From the root of the repository, run
+From the root of the repository, to prepare the lambda deployment, run

 ```
-$ ./gradlew build
+$ ./gradlew :lambda-api:build
 ```

 Then, navigate to the `scripts/terraform` directory and run